Lab Members

 Nicole Legg

-Nicole is a second-year Ph.D. student in the Lifespan stream of the UVic Clinical Psychology program.
+Nicole is a Ph.D. student in the Lifespan stream of the UVic Clinical Psychology program.
 Nicole competed her M.Sc. in Clinical Psychology at UVic and her Honours B.Sc. in Psychology at the University of British Columbia Okanagan.
 Nicole’s Masters research investigated how personality traits are related to disordered eating among first-year undergraduate students using longitudinal methods.
-Moving forward, Nicole hopes to investigate the functions and varying trajectories of disordered eating, along with patterns of comorbidity between disordered eating and other risky behaviours, among young adults using ecological momentary assessment research techniques.
-Nicole is a passionate advocate of mental health awareness and community knowledge translation of research.
+Nicole’s dissertation will examine how exercise motivations and behaviors relate to disordered eating.
+Nicole is a passionate advocate of mental health awareness and community knowledge translation of research, and is co-founder of WellIntel.
 In her spare time, Nicole enjoys skiing, hiking, traveling, and yoga.
+Nicole is currently completing her clinical internship at Fraser Health.

 Carolyn Helps